aleesteele/aleesteele.github.io/_posts/2024-01-15-all-conferences.md

 _**Note 11/2:** I haven't added all the links to recordings or slides.
 I'll aim to add those soon, but in the meantime, have just added this as a new column._

-# All the (open) events I have attended from Feb 2021 to Feb 2023

-One of my regrets from 2021-2023 (just an observation -  not a punitive one!) is that I wasn't ever able to write down learnings or observations from the different conferences and festivals I have been _deeply_ privileged (in both time and in capital) to attend over the past few years, many of which have been quite different in audience and scope.

-As is the case for many people, conferences have been a really key place where I have learned, mean, and affirmed relationships.
-They are in short, a place of tacit knowledge that ha.  'come to know what I know' (and the ).  far I've come over the past few years (and also, how much *tacit* knowledge I learned in each of these spaces).
-If anything – they proved, and the need to m

-**1. That 2020-2021 period was key for conferences and connections** I knew this implicitly, but after listing all of these events, one thing that sticks out to me was how important the 2020-2021 period of remote conferences was.
-Without _really_ knowing anything, I had applied and presented at conferences that would have been wildly out of scope or budget for me today.
-I probably wouldn't even be where I am now!

-We've talked a lot about how online conferences have made, but they were also really important for early career researchers like myself.
-At these digital spaces, I was able to connect with folks in ways I wouldn't otherwise.
-However, that only really worked because everyone else was online, too.

-I probably wouldn't be where I am now (not that I know much more!) without the opportunity to participate in these spaces.

-**2. The cadence of conferences really changed post-pandemic, and it took us awhile to find our footing again (and to combat the burnout that period created).**

-At the same, the cadence of conferences took on a different (and perhaps more confusing tune) when the event moved online.

-I joined The Turing Way team when this happened – when the combinat.

-Many folks I

-**3. Conferences and festivals are the rituals of our time.**

-I'm reminded of something I read in Gabriella Coleman's book "Coding Freedom", when she notes that "conferences are the rituals of our time" (or something like that), and it totally blew my mind.

-Returning to spaces like MozFest and .

-**4. Conferences are always better with others (either in-person or online!)**

-This is an obvious one.

-**5. Conferences are a place where different social groups overlap**

-I find it super

-**6. Post conference-care is key**

-Last year, I got really tired.
-I attended a number of conferences back.
-Towards the end of the year, I started prioritising personal time over professional travel, which really shifted.

-Perhaps most contraversially, I

 Here's a list of all the research and/or practice-oriented festivals/conferences I have either attended in full or presented at over the past few years.
 I might have forgotten a few, but I've added the ones where I either have presented a talk, and/or have joined a workshop or event (or it was particularly memorable - and seems apt to add here).
 The grouping of 'festival' and 'conference' is semantic, but they generally involve research and technology ([in a broad sense](https://www.ursulakleguin.com/a-rant-about-technology)).
 There are a few exceptions to this: The Turing Way's Fireside Chats from 2022 and 2023 (which I lead organised alongside many others), as well as our bi-annual Book Dashes.
 These are quite different events (especially as an organiser), and I'd like to write about them separately.

 Reviewing all of these events took me across a few different mediums: from twitter (when I used it as a public note-taking tool) to youtube, to personal notes and more.
 I've linked a few, if anything for myself.